RingBDStack/PASTEL/README.md

 # PASTEL
-Code for "Position-aware Structure Learning for Graph Topology-imbalance by Relieving Under-reaching and Over-squashing" (submitted to CIKM 2022).
+Code for "Position-aware Structure Learning for Graph Topology-imbalance by Relieving Under-reaching and Over-squashing" (accepted by CIKM 2022).

 ## Overview
 - main.py: getting started.